adamd1985-zz/ClassifiedsWeb/README.md

 All are packaged alongside webjars, making this webapp as streamline as posible with minimal effort to run and maintain.

+## Planned Improvements and TODOs

+* Proper HATEOS returns with links to access entities.
+* Better form validations (which field is failing).
+* Pagination
+* Convert to proper WAR for scaling.
+* Replace H2 with MySql or another DB for scaling to larger dataload.

 -------------------------------------------------------------------------------

 Copyright © 2014 Adam Darmanin.
 All rights reserved